rebelsky/csc207c/_mps/blockchains.md

 * The nonce.
 * The hash of this block.

 Note that a block itself does not contain links to other blocks in the chain.
-The block will be wrapped in a `Node` class that will contain the links.
+The block will be wrapped in a `Node` class that will contain links to nodes that contain other blocks.

 Write a class called `Block` with the following `public` constructors and methods: